 The true standout actor in this film is Ranveer Singh, who is the ruthless Alauddin, with his sights set on conquering nations, aiming to have more of the world than any conqueror of the past.
 He does whatever it takes to get ahead, committing ruthless and merciless killings, and “playing dirty” in more ways than one.
 Yet somehow, he achieves the impossible and actually manages to make the character likable and appealing, with a few more comic moments that, thankfully, do not feel out of place.
 He feels like a strange mash-up of Captain Jack Sparrow and Hans Gruber, and his performance is easily my favorite thing about the entire film.
 Anyone who comes to see the movie, whether they are fans or not, will remember this guy.
 He and Shahid Kapoor’s Singh make for interesting foils to one another, and the scenes they share are some of the best the film has to offer.

 The other major standout performance comes from Deepika Padukone as Padmavati, the queen that wins over the heart of Singh during his travels and becomes his wife, and later, the object of Alauddin’s desires.
 She is a beautiful woman, but one who is never the damsel in distress, bringing something to every single scene in which she appears.
-She is every bit as cunning and brave as her male counterparts, and is not afraid to get her hands dirty when it comes to doing the right thing, even if it means risking her life.
+She is every bit as cunning and brave as her male counterparts, and is not afraid to stand up and fight when it comes to doing the right thing, even if it means risking her life.

 At 163 minutes, the film is a little on the long side, and could have benefited from the cutting of the musical scenes and some of the lesser subplots; a side story regarding a rival who wants to overthrow Alauddin shows great potential, but is rather quickly discarded and becomes a wasted afterthought.
 Still, the movie held my interest far better than most films that have a run time this long, and that is not easy to accomplish.